prmunoz/AGHmatrix/README.md

 | **Autopolyploid** |&nbsp; &nbsp; &nbsp; &nbsp; | Slater (2016), VanRaden (2012) |&nbsp; &nbsp; &nbsp; &nbsp; | Slater (2016)              |
 </center>

-An original manuscript about `AGHmatrix` development and application is described on [Amadeu, Rodrigo R., et al. "AGHmatrix: R Package to Construct Relationship Matrices for Autotetraploid and Diploid Species: A Blueberry Example."
+An original manuscript about `AGHmatrix` development and application in autotetraploids is described on [Amadeu, Rodrigo R., et al. "AGHmatrix: R Package to Construct Relationship Matrices for Autotetraploid and Diploid Species: A Blueberry Example."
 The Plant Genome (2016). doi:10.3835/plantgenome2016.01.0009.](https://dl.sciencesocieties.org/publications/tpg/articles/0/0/plantgenome2016.01.0009).

 This github page is under develpment and is based upon the `OneMap` (https://github.com/augusto-garcia/onemap) software git.